Tips for Traveling in Europe

 Money

-Europe can be a little expensive.
+Europe can be expensive.
 Just keeping it real, I went over my budget.
-The conversion rates aren’t the best.
+The conversion rates could be better.
 London uses the pound.
 One US dollar equals 0.80 Pounds.
-That twenty cents definitely adds up over time.
+That twenty cents add up over time.
 Euros are the most common currency in Europe.
-Their conversion rate is a little better.
+Their conversion rate is better.
 One US dollar equals 0.89 Euros.
-It’s not as bad as the pound, but you’re still losing money.
-Before going to Europe, make sure you budget and save more than you need.
+It’s better than the pound, but you’re still losing money.
+Before going to Europe, budget and save more than you need.

 Adapter

-You will need a universal adapter if you want to charge your phone or laptop in Europe.
+You will need a universal adapter to charge your phone or laptop in Europe.
 The good thing is that the charger isn’t that expensive.
 This universal international charger is only $14.

 Time Change/Jet Lag

-I’m not sure there’s a way to prepare for this, but pay attention to the time changes when traveling in Europe.
+I’m still determining if there’s a way to prepare for this, but pay attention to the time changes when traveling in Europe.
 While it may be daytime over there, it could still be nighttime at home or vice versa.
 I slept for about half of the flight to Europe.
 It was also an evening flight.
 I’m sure that helped with the jet lag.
-I wasn’t really tired when I got there.
+I wasn’t exhausted when I got there.

 Soccer